pdoup/jmailx/README.md

 # jmailx - CLI e-mail wizard in Java

 ## Installation
 JRE version **1.8 or greater** is required.
-Unless you choose to build from source, running the standalone JAR file in the release section should suffice since all the requirements are bundled.
+Unless you choose to build from source, running the standalone JAR file found in the [releases](https://github.com/pdoup/jmailx/releases) section should suffice since all the requirements are bundled.

 ## Prerequisites
 - Personal e-mail credentials (**Username** & **Password**) are expected to be set as environment variables, `$ITIMAIL` and `$ITIPASS` respectively.